ChallengeSY/nebunoid/manual.md

 #### Patriarch Memorial
 Patriarch Memorial is a moderate 25-level campaign, comprised mostly of artistic levels designed as a memory of the past.
 Save points are present in every level up to level 23.
 No continues are permitted beyond this level.

+#### Electric Recharge
+Electric Recharge is a moderate 20-level campaign; also comprised mostly of artistic levels, only they reference an computing themed universe.
+Save points are present in every level up to level 19, with the exception of level 13.

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
 Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements